nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 | `/etc/harmony-ap/tls-keystore.jks` | `/etc/harmony-ap/tomcat-conf/server.xml` | `keystorePass` | Keystore for TLS key and certificate. |
 | `/etc/harmony-ap/tls-truststore.jks` |  |  | Truststore for trusted public TLS certificates. **Note:** The truststore and its password are created during the configuration process.
 They don't exist by default. |

-### 2.2 Change the Sign and TLS Key Alias
+### 2.2 Change the Sign Key Alias

 Sign and TLS keys are automatically created during the Access Point installation process.
 By default, the alias of both is `selfsigned`.
-However, their alias must be manually updated to match the party name of the sender.
+However, the sign key alias must be manually updated to match the party name of the key owner.
 The party name is defined in the `PMode` configuration file.
 For example, this block from a `PMode` file is taken from an Access Point owned by a party whose party name is `org1_gw`.
-In this case, the alias of sign and TLS keys should be changed from `selfsigned` to `org1_gw`.
+In this case, the alias of the sign key should be changed from `selfsigned` to `org1_gw`.

 ```